-Whilst the in tray exercise is a popular assessment activity which employers use to evaluate the skills of applicants in a workplace situation, it’s not uncommon to wonder what are In Tray exercises.
+The in tray exercise (also called an e-tray exercise) is a popular assessment activity which employers use to evaluate the skills of applicants in a workplace situation.

-Within these exercises, candidates will be presented with a given scenario, along with a set of tasks such as email messages, reports or briefing documents depending on the nature of the role.
+Within these exercises, candidates will be presented with a given scenario, along with a set of tasks to complete which may include things like responding to email messages, reports or briefing documents.Take A Test

-The applicant is then required to review the scenario and then work through a series of tasks, prioritising accordingly and providing an explanation for their chosen list of prioritised tasks.
+The applicant is required to review the scenario and then work through the tasks, prioritising accordingly and providing an explanation for their system of prioritisation.

 In Tray Exercises Explained

 In tray exercises can vary considerably in terms of their duration, with some as little as 30 minutes while others are as long as 2 hours.